 Seattle School Rankings

 It’s no secret that education is a priority for Seattle residents of every stripe.
-Over 53% of the city’s population over age 25 holds a bachelor’s degree or higher, and 73% of residents between the ages of 25 and 34 are college graduates.
+Among the 50 largest U.S. cities, Seattle has the highest percentage of adults with a bachelor’s degree or higher, and 73% of residents between the ages of 25 and 34 are college graduates.

 - Coe Elementary School